 Development on Chippewa

-Estimated to be completed in late 2018, the building will add four commercial storefronts to an ever-improving corridor; the neighboring Gooseberries building to the south was renovated within the last 10 years, and construction is similarly underway at the southwest corner of Chippewa & California.
+Estimated to be completed in spring 2019, the building will add four commercial storefronts to an ever-improving corridor; the neighboring Gooseberries building to the south was renovated within the last 10 years, and construction is similarly underway at the southwest corner of Chippewa & California.
 These affordable, small-scale retail storefronts will range in size from 300 to 600 square feet and provide much-needed space for burgeoning local businesses.
 Small storefronts have been in high demand on Cherokee and the immediate area, as a way for businesses to grow and get rooted in the community without breaking the bank.

 2755 Chippewa lies within the confines of the Gravois-Jefferson Streetcar Suburb Historic District.
 Bounded by Gravois, Grand, Meramec, and Jefferson, this 715-acre triangular area was historically a busy transportation corridor, ferrying wagons, streetcars, and other vehicles through the city.
 A map of the area shows the streetcar lines as they existed in 1945 – two years before this photo of the intersection at Chippewa & California was taken.
 The streetcar lines were removed and converted to bus routes in July 1947.